Terminator 2: Judgment Day: Critical response

-Terminator 2: Judgment Day was released to general acclaim.
-Many reviews focused on the state-of-the-art physical, special, and make-up effects, which were roundly praised as "revolutionary" and "spectacular", particularly those relating to the T-1000 as a "technological wonder".
-Several publications wrote Cameron's ability to realize cinematic action blockbusters was unmatched; Janet Maslin said at his best, despite occasional lapses into melodrama, Cameron's work is akin to that of director Stanley Kubrick.
-Both Maslin and The Austin Chronicle commented on the kindness and compassion in the film; The Austin Chronicle contrasted it to the lack of a moral message in The Terminator and Travers described it as a "visionary parable" but they, alongside others, criticized Terminator 2's "muddled" message about protecting the value of human life and peace by using extreme violence to prevent the use of nuclear weapons, war, and technological reliance.
+Terminator 2: Judgment Day was released to critical acclaim.
+Many reviews focused on the state-of-the-art physical, special, and make-up effects, which were roundly praised as "revolutionary" and "spectacular", particularly those calling the T-1000 a "technological wonder".
+Several publications wrote that Cameron's ability to realize cinematic action blockbusters was unmatched.
+Janet Maslin said that at his best, despite occasional lapses into melodrama, Cameron's work is akin to that of director Stanley Kubrick.
+Both Maslin and The Austin Chronicle commented on the kindness and compassion in the film.
+The Austin Chronicle contrasted it to the lack of a moral message in The Terminator and Travers described it as a "visionary parable" but they, alongside others, criticized Terminator 2's "muddled" message about protecting the value of human life and peace by using extreme violence to prevent the use of nuclear weapons, war, and technological reliance.

 Reviewers generally agreed the narrative early in the film is stronger than the one near the end.
-Owen Glieberman said the first hour has a genuine "emotional pull" and according to Roger Ebert, the initial concept of a boy finding a father figure in a Terminator that is learning to be human is "intriguing", but Glieberman said the narrative weakens once Hamilton's character joins the group; Travers and Corliss wrote it stumbles after hours of relentless action and a "conventional climax".
-Despite this observation, Glieberman praised the final battle between the T-1000 and the protagonists.
-Empire's review and Terrence Rafferty found the film's narrative less satisfying and idea-driven than that of The Terminator; Glieberman said despite it being an effective and witty thriller, Terminator 2: Judgment Day comes across as an expensive B movie when compared with "visionary spectacles" such as the Mad Max series and RoboCop (1987).
+Owen Gleiberman said the first hour has a genuine "emotional pull" and according to Roger Ebert, the initial concept of a boy finding a father figure in a Terminator that is learning to be human is "intriguing", but Gleiberman said the narrative weakens once Hamilton's character joins the group.
+Travers and Corliss wrote it stumbles after hours of relentless action and a "conventional climax".
+Despite this observation, Gleiberman praised the final battle between the T-1000 and the protagonists.
+Empire's review and Terrence Rafferty found the film's narrative less satisfying and idea-driven than that of The Terminator.
+Gleiberman said despite it being an effective and witty thriller, Terminator 2: Judgment Day comes across as an expensive B movie when compared with "visionary spectacles" such as the Mad Max series and RoboCop (1987).
 Kenneth Turan said Terminator 2's action scenes succeed without the extreme gore and violence of RoboCop.